Could your daily struggles be undiagnosed ADHD?

 Stimulant medications, including methylphenidate and amphetamine-based formulations, are the first-line pharmacological treatment for ADHD in adults and have strong evidence of efficacy, with response rates around 70-80%.
 Non-stimulant options like atomoxetine are alternatives for people who cannot tolerate stimulants.
 However, medication is only one component of effective ADHD management.
 Cognitive behavioural therapy adapted for ADHD, coaching, environmental modifications, and lifestyle changes including exercise, sleep hygiene, and nutrition all contribute to better outcomes.

 The evidence strongly suggests increased recognition rather than increased prevalence.
 Diagnostic criteria have broadened, awareness campaigns have reached mainstream audiences, and clinicians are better trained to spot ADHD in adults and in women.
 Population prevalence estimates have remained relatively stable at 2.8-4.4% across studies spanning two decades.
 What has changed dramatically is the proportion of those adults who actually receive a diagnosis and access treatment.
+Cross-national comparison of ADHD diagnosis rates and prevalence figures is covered on the mental health statistics page.

 - Kessler RC et al. (2005).
 The World Health Organization Adult ADHD Self-Report Scale (ASRS).
 Psychological Medicine, 35(2), 245-256.
 DOI: 10.1017/S0033291704002892